-1. 1.
+Mext Steps 1.
 Mark (X) on the line below where you believe your solution lies.
-Re design Continue to Test Scale 2.
+Red design Continue to Test Scale 2.
 Why are you making this decision?
-3. Depending on what you think you wa some of the specific actions that you ant to do next (scale, continuing to refine, redesign), a and your team need to productively move forward? what are 4.
-How will you keep each other accoun these next steps? n table ?
-What supports and/or resources do you need to take
+3. Depending on what you think you wa nt to do next (scale, continuing to refine, redesign), wha t are some of the specific actions that you and your team need to productively move forward?
+4. How will you keep each other account these next steps? ntable?
+What supports and/or resources do you need to o take , and the second